open-feature/js-sdk/packages/react/README.md

 The OpenFeature React SDK features built-in [suspense support](#suspense-support).
 This means that it will render your loading fallback automatically while the your provider starts up, and during context reconciliation for any of your components using feature flags!
-However, you will see this error if you neglect to create a suspense boundary around any components using feature flags; add a suspense boundary to resolve this issue.
+If you use suspense and neglect to create a suspense boundary around any components using feature flags, you will see this error.
+Add a suspense boundary to resolve this issue.
-Alternatively, you can disable this feature by setting `suspendWhileReconciling=false` and `suspendUntilReady=false` in the [evaluation hooks](#evaluation-hooks) or the [OpenFeatureProvider](#openfeatureprovider-context-provider) (which applies to all evaluation hooks in child components).
+Alternatively, you can disable this suspense (the default) by removing `suspendWhileReconciling=true`, `suspendUntilReady=true` or `suspend=true` in the [evaluation hooks](#evaluation-hooks) or the [OpenFeatureProvider](#openfeatureprovider-context-provider) (which applies to all evaluation hooks in child components).

 > I get odd rendering issues, or errors when components mount, if I use the suspense features.